WE HANDLE ALL TYPES OF FAMILY LAW ISSUES IN DIVORCE

 What are the grounds for divorce in Ontario?

-In Ottawa, as in the rest of Canada, there is only one legal ground for divorce: the breakdown of a marriage.
-Canada operates under a no-fault divorce standard.
-The court will focus on issues like property division and spousal support, not on who was at fault for the divorce.
+In Ottawa, like the rest of Canada, the sole legal reason for marital dissolution is a breakdown of the marriage.
+Canada adheres to a no-fault separation standard.
+The court emphasizes matters like property division and spousal support, not who was responsible for the marital breakdown.

-A contested divorce occurs when spouses cannot reach an agreement on one or more issues related to the dissolution of their marriage, such as child custody, child support, spousal support, or the division of marital assets and debts.
-The court must resolve at least one matter.
-In contrast, an uncontested divorce is a settled divorce.
+A contested separation arises when spouses disagree on issues like child custody, support, or division of marital assets and debts during their marriage’s dissolution.
+The court must address at least one such issue.
+Conversely, an uncontested separation signifies a resolved situation.

-How long does it take to get a divorce in Ottawa?
+How long does it take to end a marriage in Ottawa?

 Discuss your case with our experienced Ottawa Divorce Lawyer